First Communion & Confirmation

 Our Catechism or Sacramental Preparation Program

-Our Catechism 2020-2021 is ongoing.
-It is for those who need to be prepared to receive any of the following sacraments: First Communion/Eucharist (the enrollee must be at least 7 years old); or Confirmation (the enrollee must be at least 13 years old); or Baptism for someone older than 6 years old and not yet baptized.
+Our Catechism or Sacramental Preparation Program is for those who need to be prepared to receive any of the following sacraments: First Communion/Eucharist (the enrollee must be at least 7 years old); or Confirmation (the enrollee must be at least 13 years old); or Baptism for someone older than 6 years old and not yet baptized.

 Please remember that we accept into our program only those applicants who reside within our geographical boundaries, that is to say, those whose zip code is 92283.
 We accept applicants from the city of Yuma and other places only if the parents are presently registered and contribute as well as regularly attend Mass here in our parish.

-Among the requirements to be completed before receiving the sacraments is 32 to 35 hours of attendance in Catechism classes or sessions.
+Among the requirements to be completed before receiving the sacraments is 70 hours of attendance in Catechism classes or sessions.
 Based on our experience during the past several years, many students cannot or do not attend weekly catechism classes regularly because they have other commitments like weekend sports, etc. Thus, we have decided that classes or sessions need not be held every weekend.
 Such will depend on the agreement between the parents and the catechist concerned.
-The sessions will be held on weekends (Saturday and/or Sunday) from one hour to one and a half hour with a break.
-Instead of a weekly meeting, parents/children and catechist may agree to meet once in two weeks for two or three hours or once a month for 4 or 5 hours, always with a break after each 45 minutes or hour of session.
+Moreover, the catechism instruction may be individualized as long as the student’s parents, brothers and sisters join in the sessions.
+The student concerned will receive the sacrament only after having completed 70 hours of Catechism classes or sessions.

 The materials to be covered are the following: (1) The Nicene Creed, and (2) Basic knowledge of the Bible.
 The Bible contains the truths taught by our Lord Jesus Christ and the Nicene Creed is the summary of such truths.
 Our Catechism classes will consist in explaining each sentence or teaching in the Creed by reading and understanding the passages or stories in the Bible that support it.